Project Type

 User goal: Bridget wants to connect with her climbing friends using an online app/service

 Bridget’s goal is to connect with her existing climbing friend using an online app/service.
 Keeping this in mind, it becomes clear that an independent climbing social media platform would provide the best user experience for Bridget.
-Ensuring that the platform is removed from other social media can help maximize climbing-related interaction, thus improving Bridget’s overall climbing experience.
+Ensuring the platform is removed from other social media can help maximize climbing-related interactions, thereby improving Bridget’s overall climbing experience.

 Opportunity